Kenworthe/new-computer-setup/README.md

         git config --global user.email johndoe@example.com
         git config --global core.editor code

     This should add a .gitconfig file.
-Edit it and add Aliases so it looks like:
+Edit it and add Aliases so it looks like (or copy from this repo):

         [user]
             name = Firstname Lastname